hlmnrmr/sourcefabric-development/git.rst

 re-factoring and re-writing, are made in separate feature branches.

-* Whenever an enhancement is required, it is done in a specific branch, branching off master.
+* Whenever an enhancement is required, it is done in a specific branch, branching off `master`.

-* Lifetime of feature branches goes from the moment where the implementation begins till the moment when the branch is merged back to master.
+* Lifetime of feature branches goes from the moment where the implementation begins till the moment when the branch is merged back to `master`.
 Once that happens the feature branch may be removed from the repository.

 * A feature branch never triggers a release.
-Features are always merged back to master in order to be released.
+Features are always merged back to `master` in order to be released.

 * Branch naming convention: <Jira Ticket Code>-<Short Descriptive Title>, where
   <Short Descriptive Title> must be in lowercases and must use the dash sign “-”